XHYN-PH/switch-android10-guide/README.md

 ---

-## 📂 GET YUZU EMULATOR
+# YUZU's DISCONTINUATION

+#### YUZU development has been discontinued because of Piracy issues filed by Ninteno shit.
+As a result they will pay $2.4M in compensation and stop working on their project.
+In addition, the developers have committed to:
+- Close all repositories associated with the emulator
+- Stop supporting all discord servers
+- CLose all Patreon page
+- Disable all YUZU sites
+- And no more development for the project

+---

+# SWITCH EMULATORS  FOR A10

-### 🎮 YUZU FOR ANDROID 10
+### 🎮 YUZU FINAL BUILD (v278)

-You can download the latest releases of Yuzu for Android 10 on huesos_96's repository, Click [here](https://github.com/SapphireRhodonite/yuzu-android/releases) to Download.
+- The last YUZU build ported for A10 is v278, Click [here](https://github.com/SapphireRhodonite/yuzu-android/releases) to Download.

-### 🎮 YUZU FOR ANDROID 10 (DEBUG VERSION)
+### 🎮 YUZU (DEBUG VERSION)

-This is the only Android 10 port i've found so far, I don't know who is the creator of it but credits to him/her.
-You can download it via clicking [here](https://github.com/XHYN-PH/yuzu-android10-drivers/releases/tag/yuzu-a10)
+- This is the first and final debug build ported for A10, You can download it via clicking [here](https://github.com/XHYN-PH/yuzu-android10-drivers/releases/tag/yuzu-a10)

-## DRIVERS
+### 🎮 SKYLINE FINAL BUILD (v69)
+-

+### 🎮 SKYLINE LAST MR.PURPLE MOD
+-

+### 🎮 SKYLINE DEV BUILD
+-

+### 🎮 SUYU PORT
+-

+---

+## RECOMMENDED SETTINGS FOR 4GB RAM ~

+- [ ] DOCKED MODE
+- [x] DISK SHADER CACHE
+- [x] FORCE MAXIMUM CLOCKS
+- [x] USE ASYNCHRONOUS SHADERS
+- ACCURANCY LEVEL: NORMAL
+- RESOLUTION: 0.5x (360P/540P)
+- VSYNC MODE: MAILBOX
+- FSR SHARPNESS: 0%
+- ANTI-ALIASING METHOD: NONE
+- ANISOTROPIC FILTERING: 2x
+- CPU ACCRUANCY: AUTO

+To fix rendering issues or texture bugs try turning on *USE REACTIVE FLUSHING*

+# DRIVERS FOR ANDROID 10

 The drivers has been selected from stablest/best so it's up to you to choose...
 Special Thanks to SolDev69 for [unified-mesa-project](https://github.com/SolDev69/unified-mesa-project)